ramonakira/guru/readme.md

 # Guru HTML linter

-Guru is a javascript to lint html in the browser using css selectors.
+Guru is a javascript to lint html in the browser using css selectors based on an [article by bitsofco.de](https://bitsofco.de/linting-html-using-css/).
 This way, you're not dependent on browserspecific plugins or other third-party tools to verify your website.

 ## Setup